arianaberger/apify_scraper_challenge/README.md

 npm install -g apify-cli
 ```

 4. Enter the following in your console to run the web crawler.
-Event data will be logged in the console and saved to a text file.
+Event data will be logged in the console and saved to a text file and event links from the events main page will be logged to the console.
 Make sure to delete the 'apify_storage' folder before re-running the crawler.

 ```bash
 npm start